 Hello, kids!
-My name is Andrew Lansdown and I have written lots of things – poems, stories and novels – just for you!
+My name is Andrew Lansdown and I have written lots of things for you!

-But before you read any of my work on this website, let me tell you a bit about myself.
+But before I talk about these writings, let me tell you a bit about myself.

 I am an Australian.
-I was born a long time ago in a small town called Pingelly in the south-west of Western Australia and I have lived in Western Australia all of my life.
+I was born a long time ago in a small town called Pingelly in the south-west of Western Australia and I have lived in WA all of my life.

-I am married to Susan and I have five children, aged 16 to 32.
+I am married to Susan and we have five adult children and nine grandchildren.
 Howzat for a family!

-I began writing when I was sixteen years old and have never stopped since.
+I began writing when I was 16 years old and I have never stopped since.
 I write about things I love (family, faith, nature) and about things I imagine (wickles, dragonknives, wrens playing cricket).

-Click a book cover to learn more about that book.
+Click on a book cover or title to learn more about that book.

 The Chronicles of Klarin

-Kids, have you read my three fantasy novels?
+Kids, have you read my three fantasy novels—With My Knife, Dragonfox and The Red Dragon?
 Together they form a trilogy called The Chronicles of Klarin.
-Their individual titles are: With My Knife, Dragonfox and The Red Dragon.

-You can enjoy Dragonfox or The Red Dragon without first reading With My Knife.
-Each novel makes sense on its own.
-But it is best to start with With My Knife.
+Although each novel makes sense on its own, it is best to start with With My Knife.
 Anyway, once you’ve read one, I reckon you’ll want to read them all.
 They are sort of magical and exciting.
 But, hey, don’t just take my word for it.
 Listen to what some kids have said about With My Knife and Dragonfox in letters to me:

 “I think that your book With My Knife is one of my favourite books I’ve every read.
 Every line puts me under more suspense even if its not meant to. … Mrs V. read it to our class but before she got a quarter of the way through I read my brothers copy because the suspense was just too much.” – Jamie, Year 7